- Associate Professor Colin Hope

 This Program offers the opportunity for students to undertake 4th year honours courses which can combine study with other disciplines in our School and Faculty with permission & advice from the Honours Coordinator.

-The Centre for Archaeology & Ancient History awards, at its discretion, the following prizes for achievement at Honours level:
+The Centre for Ancient Cultures awards, at its discretion, the following prizes for achievement at Honours level:

-Description: Prize for the best Honours dissertation in Archaeology or Ancient History.
+Description: Prize for the best Honours dissertation in Ancient Cultures.
 All dissertations are considered for the prize and are judged by two staff members

 Description: Prize for the best essay in a Level Four coursework unit.
 Open to all Level 4 students enrolled in an Honours degree, on the nomination of their tutor.
 Essays are judged by two staff members.

 These awards are based upon the actual marks allocated to the relevant pieces of work and all work presented in any particular year is automatically considered so no application to be considered is necessary.